hjbiao09/DDPM/README.md

 Also i write a korean [simple review](https://clumsy-mustard-c19.notion.site/Diffusion-Model-c41dfaa0f67943ba81238b1d11efe2e7) of [Lil'Log diffusion introdution](https://lilianweng.github.io/posts/2021-07-11-diffusion-models/).
 If you are new to diffusion model, i strongly recommend to read the blog above.

-Classifier-Free Guidance and DDIM will be updated in the future...

-For better understanding of DDPM, may need to review VAE and VQ-VAE(which was used in latent-diffusion).

 # Algorithms
 ![main_img](imgs/main_algorithm.png)